sanadu/Titanic-Data-Viz/README.md

 I chose two visible controls - gender and cabin class, which changed the format of visualization (multiple groups changed to single group, stacked bar became unstacked).
-I also chose two controls, age and presence of family that filtered the data, but did not change how the graphic was drawn.
-This was to provide additional motivation for the audience to play with the graphic and also because these factors were readily available in the dataset.
+I also chose two controls, age and presence of family that filtered the data, but did not change how the chart was drawn.
+This was to provide additional motivation for the audience to play with the visualization and also because these factors were readily available in the dataset.
+I adopted the idea of choosing to toggle between counts and percentages from a visualization I saw posted in the forum, which was also well received.

+A feedback I got about the layout is that the toggle button and the text describing it was disconnected.
+I moved the button inline with the text to fix this problem.
+Also, a reviewer commented that the gridlines that were automatically added by dimplejs were not necessary, so I removed them.

 Feedback -